 A common way for the super-app to authenticate a mini-app is to use app secrets.
-According to the WeChat documentation [58], an app secret is specific to a developer account, and it is used to authenticate any part of the mini-app (representing the developer) to the super-app's server.
+According to the WeChat documentation [47], an app secret is specific to a developer account, and it is used to authenticate any part of the mini-app (representing the developer) to the super-app's server.
 Therefore, the app secret should be treated as a sensitive piece of data and should not be exposed (e.g., in the mini-app source code).
-Due to the absence of a human user in such authentication scenarios, app secrets have to be stored instead of being entered by a user.
+Due to the absence of a human user in such authentication scenarios, app secrets have to be stored instead of being entered by a user, so, what makes a difference is where to store them.
 WeChat expects mini-apps to offload such a burden to the developer's server which stores app secrets and performs necessary communication with the super-app server, i.e., not to hard-code in the mini-app code.
-For example, in the case of WeChat mini-apps, the mini-app packages can be extracted from a rooted/jail-broken device, or using the PC client, with common reverse-engineering techniques without any special privilege [11] and the app secrets, if hard-coded, can be easily obtained by anyone.
+For example, in the case of WeChat mini-apps, the mini-app packages can be extracted from a rooted/jail-broken device, or using the PC client, with common reverse-engineering techniques without any special privilege [9] and the app secrets, if hard-coded, can be easily obtained by anyone.
 If the developers still use such hard-coding, since the super-app server has complete control over the super-app ecosystem, it can easily spot such hard-coding and prevent it either before releasing a mini-app or at run-time.
-Our work is motivated by the observation that it is not the case in reality.
+Our work is then motivated by the observation that it is not the case in reality.

 When such mini-app to super-app authentication is compromised due to hard-coded app secrets, one can intuitively imagine how things may go wrong afterwards, e.g., the attacker will be able to impersonate the legitimate mini-app (developer) and manipulate/abuse its resources (e.g., images or order info).
-To better understand this problem, we examine how app secrets are used to achieve the authentication: it is the super-app server that authenticates a remote party claiming to be the mini-app and provides subsequent services all through a set of exposed APIs over the network [59].
+To better understand this problem, we examine how app secrets are used to achieve the authentication: it is the super-app server that authenticates a remote party claiming to be the mini-app and provides subsequent services all through a set of exposed APIs over the network [40].
 Therefore, these APIs eventually become the target of the authentication compromise, i.e., whether they can be invoked in an unauthorized manner.
 The super-app platforms often have certain security guidelines to ensure proper mini-app to super-app authentication.
-For instance, WeChat discourages having app secrets in the mini-app, recommends the use of IP address whitelisting for such APIs (not allowing calls from non-listed addresses, configured at the developer portal), and disallows directly calling such APIs from within the mini-app (as opposed to doing it from the developer's server) [58].
+For instance, WeChat discourages having app secrets in the mini-app, recommends the use of IP address whitelisting for such APIs (not allowing calls from non-listed addresses, configured at the developer portal), and disallows directly calling such APIs from within the mini-app (as opposed to doing it from the developer's server) [47].
 Still, enforcement of these guidelines remains a question, leading to insecure development practices.

-The mini-app to super-app authentication mechanisms vary across super-app platforms, and thus the ways of managing authentication secrets vary.
-For example, Douyin [8] (the Chinese version of Tiktok [9]), uses a similar authentication technique like WeChat and Baidu.
-The mini-app to super-app authentication system, which relies on "client\credential" grant type to generate access tokens, is significantly affected by the mini-app developers' mishandling of the secret.
-In contrast, Alipay employs a dynamic authorization token for the generation of access token which involves no static secrets ("authorization\code" grant type), thus providing a better authentication with the super-app.
-Our analysis targets major popular super-app ecosystems that have such authentication secret leakage problems, although primarily focuses on WeChat as it is the largest among these platforms in terms of mini-app count [35].
+The mini-app to super-app authentication mechanisms vary across super-app platforms.
+For example, Douyin [7] (the Chinese version of Tiktok[8]), uses a similar authentication technique like WeChat and Baidu.
+In contrast Alipay [2] employs a dynamic authorization token for the generation of access token which involves no static secrets, thus providing a better authentication with the super-app.
+Our analysis targets major popular super-app ecosystems that have such authentication issues, and primarily focuses on WeChat as it is the largest among these platforms in terms of mini-app count [25].